PySimpleGUI/PySimpleGUI/docs/call reference.md

 You can perform the same operation by writing this statement: element = window[key]

-You can drop the entire "FindElement" function name and use [ ] instead.
+You can drop the entire "find_element" function name and use [ ] instead.

+However, if you wish to perform a lookup without error checking, and don't have error popups turned off globally, you'll need to make this call so that you can disable error checks on this call.

-Typically used in combination with a call to element's Update method (or any other element method!): window[key].Update(new_value)
+find_element is yypically used in combination with a call to element's Update method (or any other element method!): window[key].update(new_value)

 Versus the "old way"
 window.FindElement(key).Update(new_value)

-This call can be abbreviated to any of these:
-FindElement == Element == Find
+This call can be abbreviated to any of these: find_element = FindElement == Element == Find
+With find_element being the PEP8 compliant call that should be used.

 Rememeber that this call will return None if no match is found which may cause your code to crash if not checked for.